fabiocuri/ExTRI/README.md

 Features: TF-IDF of the preprocessed sentences with shortest path between gene1 and gene2.

-## Normalize all genes and compare metrics with silver standard
+## Normalize all genes and compare metrics with silver standard (ExTRI_confidence)

    * bash preprocess_dictionaries.sh
    * python3 build_metric.py

+Stats on silver standard:

+TP: 94186